 Numerator: Number of CTE concentrators that graduated from high school during the reporting year having earned an industry recognized credential for their program.

-Denominator: Number of CTE concentrators that graduated from high school during the reporting year.
+Denominator: Number of CTE concentrators that graduated from high school during the reporting year and that attempted to earn an industry-recognized credential.

-The denominator was selected to get a clear picture of actual credential attainment of all students who concentrate in at least one CTE program.
 Students who concentrate in multiple CTE programs will be counted only once in the performance measure.